Blueline-lab/Gtmac/readme.md

 First use << macircle -d >>

-For discover the devices around you and make exception on it
+For discover the devices around you and make some exceptions.

-Don't move your devices between the two commands

-Secondly when the device you want to get the mac come near of you
+Secondly when the devices you want to get the mac address come near of you

 use <<macircle -g>>

-Finnaly and by deduction you will see appear the address of the device you want to know.
+By deduction you will see appear the address of the device you want to know.
+(Don't work with dynamic mac address process)

-The device you search should come in your circle alone, if not you will don't know wich are the researched device.
+The device you search should come in your circle alone, if not you can't know wich are the researched device.

-Be alert of the new devices enter on your circle.
+Finally with <<macircle -w>> enter the mac address you want to detect, if the device come near of you, you get notified with the timestamp of the detection.